The Ad Net Zero

 The advertising industry is social and thrives on coming together, for example, around industry awards nights.
 These perform a valued role in a healthy community of like-minded professionals, promoting excellence and stimulating competition, for creativity and effectiveness.
 There are some awards for ‘green’ campaigns although these are limited.
 In most instances, awards for environmentally positive advertising are rolled into a broader ‘social good’ or ‘social purpose’ category, separated as niche and lower down in the hierarchy of importance.

-When it comes to the coveted ‘grand prix’ awards, juries are seldom invited to consider the likely carbon impact of the advertising they are evaluating.
+When it comes to the coveted ‘Grand Prix’ awards especially, juries are seldom invited to consider the carbon impact of the advertising they are evaluating.
 We challenge the awarding bodies to introduce that thinking into their judging criteria.
-Campaigns that clearly encourage wasteful, extravagant and irresponsible behaviour in the context of the emissions that accompany it should not be celebrated as examples of excellence in advertising.

-It’s been a great development to see that, for the first time in 2023, the Lions team has included a sustainability question on the entry form for every award.
-This data will be used to provide a benchmark report year-on-year for how the industry is making progress on embedding sustainability into its work.
+It has been a great development to see that, for the first time in 2024, the Cannes Lions team has included a sustainability question on the entry form for every award that the jury could see.
+This data will, along with 2023’s data, be used by LIONS to provide a benchmark report year-on-year for how the industry is making progress on embedding sustainability into its work.

-To help identify best practice and examples of sustainable campaigns, the Campaign Ad Net Zero Awards were launched in 2022 to recognise the businesses, organisations, and individuals who are leading the way in reducing their carbon footprint and contributing to the global effort to combat the climate emergency.
+To help identify best practice and examples of sustainable campaigns, the Campaign Ad Net Zero Awards, launched in 2022, recognise the businesses, organisations, and individuals who are leading the way in reducing their carbon footprint and contributing to the global effort to combat the climate emergency.

-As the world continues to face the devastating effects of climate change, it’s essential that we take action to reduce our environmental impact.
-These Awards aim to inspire others to do the same by showcasing the innovative and effective measures being taken to achieve net zero emissions within adland.
-You can view all the winners from the 2022 awards here.
+Judging work on the dual criteria of creative excellence and sustainability, these awards aim to inspire others to transform their own work by showcasing the innovative and effective measures being taken to achieve net zero emissions within adland.
+You can view all the winners from the 2023 awards here.

 Events